 Note: Oracle CEP does not support the JRMP protocol: an Oracle CEP JMX client does not use the rmi-jrmp-port or rmi-registry-port properties.
 Instead, JMX clients must use the more secure MSA protocol for both local and remote access to the Oracle CEP JMX server.
 When you connect to the Oracle CEP JMX server that is running on localhost or on a remote host, you must always use the JMX URL service:jmx:msarmi://HOST-NAME:PORT/jndi/jmxconnecto r so that you are always using the MSA connector (where HOST-NAME is either localhost or the name of the remote host and PORT is the Oracle CEP server JNDI port).
-For more information, see "Accessing" the Oracle CEP JMX Server" in the Oracle Complex Event Processing Administrator's Guide.
+For more information, see "Accessing the Oracle CEP JMX Server" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing.